Wheat Is Good For You! (But Not How You’re Eating It)

 Hybridizing simply means breeding two species of plants to create a new, more desirable plant — one that is both pest-resistant and produces a higher yield.
 But the more hybridized the plant, the further away it is from its pure, natural form.

 Hybridization has already occurred in many of our modern fruits and vegetables.
 Banana is one example.
 The “original” banana had little edible fruit and many seeds, so we’ve been able to cross-breed it with other wild plant species to create the yellow banana we enjoy today.

 Why is Wheat Unhealthy When Hybridized?

 The problem with hybridization of wheat is that the end-product bear such little resemblance to the wheat ancient man was eating that some experts are calling the modern-day crop “FrankenWheat.”

 We’ve increased the number of chromosomes and altered the makeup of the wheat, so our bodies have a more difficult time even recognizing it.

-Kamut, or Khorasan wheat, provides more support of the theory that the wheat’s gluten itself might not be the problem.
+Kamut, or Khorasan wheat, provides more support for the theory that gluten itself might not be the problem.
 Kamut is an ancient wheat variety that has not been hybridized.
-It’s a trending product in health food stores today, purchased by people who likely are aware of the controversies linked to hybridized durum and semolina wheats.
+It is a trending product in health food stores today, purchased by people who likely are aware of the controversies linked to hybridized durum and semolina wheat.

 Durum wheat, which is found in the majority of wheat products internationally, has been the target of many hybridization experiments in recent generations.